-I The New Paltz Central School The focus of its programs and

-District exists for the children of the community.
-The focus of its programs and activities is the commitment to measured excellence and continuous growth and development for all.
+MISSION STATEMENT The New Paltz Central School District exists for the children of the community.
+The focus of its programs and activities is the commitment to measured excellence and continuous growth and develop-

 VISION Our school community - students, staff, families, and community members - are citizens of the world, passionate about learning, and empowered to achieve their dreams.